 Please share your biggest wins as an advocate for gender equality.

-I was able to present a winning solution during the WHO Global Dialogue on Financing for Prevention and Control of NCDs in April 2018, a project on how to integrate mental health support into the routine of a refugee camp on a special focus for pregnant women.
-I have also spoken on different stages about refugees where I always put a special emphasis on pregnant women or survivors of sexual assault in order to generate solutions designed to them.
-I have also been nominated to compete for the World Dignity Project Mental Health Champion Award.
+I have been recognized with the 2020 World Dignity Project Mental Health Champion Award.
+I presented a winning solution during the WHO Global Dialogue on Financing for Prevention and Control of NCDs in April 2018, a project on how to integrate mental health support into the routine of a refugee camp on a special focus for pregnant women.
+I have also spoken on different stages about refugees where I always put a special emphasis on pregnant women or survivors of sexual assault in order to generate solutions designed to them, and contributed to the first ever European Union Youth Action Plan for the (2022-2027) exercise.

 Outside of your gender equality advocacy work, what do you enjoy doing?